cisco/mindmeld/source/userguide/kb.rst

 The custom sort can be applied to any number or date fields desirable and the score for ranking will be a optimized blend of sort score with other scoring factors including text relevance scores when available.

 In the example below, we search for ``menu_item`` objects that best match the text query ``fish and chips``, priced from lowest to highest.
-TO do this, we combining the text relevance and sort scores on the ``price`` field:
+To do this, we combine the text relevance and sort scores on the ``price`` field:

 .. code:: python